Haystack Cookies

 5 from 2 votes

-Prep Time: 10 minutes
+Prep: 10 minutes

 Servings: 12

-Calories: 474kcal
+Calories: 288

 Ingredients

-• 1 cup butterscotch chips (300 grams)
+• 1 cup butterscotch chips, 300 grams

 • 1 cup semi-sweet chocolate chips

-• 2 Tablespoons peanut butter (smooth or chunky)
+• 2 tablespoons peanut butter, smooth or chunky

-• cups steam fried dried chow mein noodles
+• 3 ½ cups steam fried dried chow mein noodles

-• 1 cup cocktail peanuts (lightly crushed)
+• 1 cup cocktail peanuts, lightly crushed, optional

 Instructions

-• Line a large baking sheet with wax paper.
+• Line a large baking sheet with parchment or waxed paper.

-• In a large microwave safe bowl, add the butterscotch chips, chocolate chips, and peanut butter.
+• In a large microwave-safe bowl, add the butterscotch chips, chocolate chips, and peanut butter.
 Microwave initially for 30 seconds.
 Stir.
 Continue microwaving in 20-second intervals, stirring between each, until mixture is smooth and fully combined, about 3 minutes total.
-Do not over heat.
+Do not overheat.

-• Stir in the steam fried dried chow mein noodles and the crushed peanuts until well coated.
+• Stir in the steam-fried dried chow mein noodles and the crushed peanuts until well coated.

 • Using a large ice cream or cookie scoop, quickly scoop roughly a ¼ cup of the mixture onto the lined baking sheet.